-Program Director: Kevin S. Masters, PhD
+Program Director: Amy Wachholtz, PhD

 CHP Admissions: firstname.lastname@example.org

-Students are trained in a variety of approaches and techniques for evaluating, diagnosing and treating a wide range of psychological disturbances.
-Because our program places an emphasis on health, our students are also trained to assess the psychological factors associated with different medical problems and learn to design effective interventions that integrate biological, psychological and social factors.
-Students acquire research expertise by completing a master's thesis and doctoral dissertation, and demonstrate competence in clinical assessment and intervention through several applied practica experiences, a clinical competency evaluation, and a pre-doctoral internship.
+In the CHP program, students are trained in a variety of approaches and techniques for evaluating, diagnosing and treating a wide range of psychological problems.
+Because our program places an emphasis on health, our students are also trained to assess the psychological factors associated with different medical conditions and learn to design effective interventions that integrate biological, psychological and social (including cultural) factors.
+Students acquire research expertise by completing a master's thesis and doctoral dissertation and demonstrate competence in clinical assessment and intervention through several applied practica experiences, a clinical competency evaluation, and a pre-doctoral internship.
 With this broad and intense model of training, our students have gone on to diverse professional postdoctoral fellowships and professional careers.
 Examples of research opportunities, clinical training opportunities, and post graduate experiences for our students can be found here.

-CU Denver is the premier research university in Colorado and the PhD program in Clinical Health Psychology was conceived as an important bridge between the Downtown Campus and the Anschutz Medical Campus (AMC).
+CU Denver is a premier research university in Colorado and the PhD program in CHP was conceived as an important bridge between the Downtown Campus and the Anschutz Medical Campus (AMC).
 The program is housed on the Downtown Campus which is located in the heart of Denver close to the Denver Center for the Performing Arts, the LoDo District and the state capital.
 The Anschutz Medical Campus includes over 5 million square feet of research, educational and clinical space on 227 acres.
 The PhD program offers research and clinical opportunities for its students at AMC in addition to the many relationships it has established with other clinical facilities in the Denver area.